-Other mechanisms for obtaining this information, including discussion of how the information is made available to a (SIP) Focus, are described in the XCON framework [10] (and other related documents).
+Other mechanisms for obtaining this information, including discussion of how the information is made available to a (SIP) focus, are described in the XCON Framework [19] (and other related documents).
+According to the conferencing system policies, conference control clients using CCMP [23] can modify the floor settings of a conference by issuing CCMP confRequest/update messages providing the specific updates to the <floor-information> element of the target conference object.
+More information about CCMP and BFCP interaction can be found in [24].